 “Corporate bullies should not be allowed to use illegal tactics to block the development of clean energy,” said Marcie Keever, legal director at Friends of the Earth.
 “These old-school energy companies are afraid of a fair and level playing field and are trying to prevent innovation.
 To create an equitable energy future based on renewable sources, we must oppose the illegal protections private companies use to defend fossil fuels.
 We urgently need to transition to cleaner sources of power for the planet and everyone who lives on it.”

 Friends of the Earth fights to create a more healthy and just world.
-Our current campaigns focus on promoting clean energy and solutions to climate change, ensuring the food we eat and products we use are safe and sustainable, and protecting marine ecosystems and the people who live and work near them.
+Our current campaigns focus on promoting clean energy and solutions to climate change.
+Moreover, ensuring the food we eat and products we use are safe and sustainable.
+Not to mention protecting marine ecosystems and the people who live and work near them.

 Center for Biological Diversity, Food & Water Watch, Friends of the Earth, Greenpeace USA, Institute for Self-Reliance, NC WARN, Inc.